-Boston Spa Acupuncture & Yoga is located at Studio 7, 169 High Street, Boston Spa and serves the surrounded areas of Wetherby and Tadcaster.
+The Boston Spa Acupuncture & Yoga Clinic is located at Studio 7, 169 High Street, Boston Spa, serving Boston Spa and surrounding areas like Wetherby and Tadcaster.

-Acupuncture is a system of Traditional Chinese Medicine that has been practiced for over 3,000 years in the East.
-Acupuncture brings the body into harmony by the insertion of extremely fine needles which are single use and as fine as a single hair.
+Acupuncture is a system of Traditional Chinese Medicine that has been practised for over 3,000 years in the East.
+Acupuncture brings the body into harmony by the insertion of extremely fine needles which are single-use and as fine as a single hair.
 Qi (Life-force energy) flows through the channels and meridians of the body but when there is a blockage, too much or not enough energy in the channels we can experience this as pain (physical or emotional) or dis-ease in the body.
-Acupuncture is only one part of Traditional Chinese Medicine and within your consultation and treatment you may be offered massage, cupping, gua sha, lifestyle, exercise and dietary advice.
-Traditional Chinese Medicine is a complete medical system in itself and is still practiced at hospitals throughout China today.
+Acupuncture is only one part of Traditional Chinese Medicine and within your consultation and treatment, you may be offered a massage, cupping, gua sha, lifestyle, exercise and dietary advice.
+Traditional Chinese Medicine is a complete medical system in itself and is still practised in hospitals throughout China today.
 It complements Western Medicine perfectly.

 Acupuncture treats the whole person and brings them into balance.
 Imbalances in the body can lead to ill health both physically, emotionally and mentally.
 Acupuncture gently nudges the body back into balance.